aamixsh/aamixsh.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Computer Science PhD student at Johns Hopkins University, advised by Professor [Anqi (Angie) Liu](https://anqiliu-ai.github.io).
+I am a third year Computer Science PhD student at Johns Hopkins University (JHU), advised by Professor [Anqi (Angie) Liu](https://anqiliu-ai.github.io).

-I am passionate about robust and explainable machine intelligence.
+My research aims to make Artificial Intelligence systems robust, explainable and efficient.

-Prior to this, I worked as a Data Scientist at Microsoft and a Research Professional at Siemens.
+Apart from academics, I have 3+ years of industry experience as a research intern at Adobe (graduate) & Siemens (undergrad), a Data Scientist at Microsoft, and a Research Engineer at Siemens.

-I received my Bachelors degree in Computer Science and Engineering from [Indian Institute of Technology Mandi](https://www.iitmandi.ac.in) in 2019.
+I currently hold a Masters degree from [JHU](https://www.jhu.edu) and a Bachelors degree from [IIT Mandi](https://www.iitmandi.ac.in), both in Computer Science.

 <!-- Getting started
 ======